MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/improve-retail-experience.md

 ---
-title: Improve the retail experience with retail recommender
+title: Improve the retail experience with retail recommender solution accelerator
 description: Improve the retail experience by using the retail recommender solution in Azure.
 This article shows you how to build out the solution accelerator.
 author: mpvenables
 ms.author: brblanch
-ms.date: 09/17/2021
+ms.date: 09/29/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: scenario